EgrSlv/ML3_Validation/README.md

    2. Randomly split data into 3 parts with parameters validation_size and test_size, return train, validation and test samples.
    3. Split data into 2 parts with parameter date_split, return train and test samples split by date_split param.
    4. Split data into 3 parts with parameters validation_date and test_date, return train, validation and test samples split by input params.
+   5. Make split procedure determenistic.
+What does it mean?

 4. Implement the next cross-validation methods:
    1. K-Fold, where k is the input parameter, returns a list of train and test indices.